KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 -   Education may help a little, only 8% higher success rate.
 -   9% higher success rate for married applicants.
--   Applicants without credit history is highly likely get a rejection (only 8% succeeed).
-80% of Applicants with a credit history got their application approved.
+-   Applicants without credit history is highly likely get a rejection (only 8% succeed).
+Among all the approved application, 80% of applicants had credit history.

 From machine learning: